 Please do not bring food into the classroom.
 Food presents a choking hazard when singing or moving actively.
 (Sorry, grown-ups - this also applies to your chewing gum!)
 Some children have food allergies which can be severe.
 Also, food can create a distraction from the music.
 If the children know it's there, they will be tempted to "need" a snack.
 Try to give your child a meal or snack shortly before arriving at class.
 Water bottles/cups and breast-feeding in class are always fine.

 Usually we have room in classes for you to bring a prospective family.
 A family can try a class with no obligation.
 Invite a friend to class early in the semester before make-ups get busy.
+If they enroll, you get a reward!
 Please contact me to make sure there is room in the class.